Interpretations of 2001: A Space Odyssey: The Monolith

-HAL
+HAL 9000

-HAL 9000 has been compared to Frankenstein's monster.
-HAL is an artificial intelligence, a sentient, synthetic, life form.
+The intelligent supercomputer HAL 9000 has been compared to Frankenstein's monster.
 According to film critic John Thurman, HAL's very existence is an abomination, much like Frankenstein's monster.
 "While perhaps not overtly monstrous, HAL’s true character is hinted at by his physical 'deformity'.
 Like a Cyclops he relies upon a single eye, examples of which are installed throughout the ship.
 The eye’s warped wide-angle point-of-view is shown several times—notably in the drawings of hibernating astronauts (all of whom HAL will later murder)."

-Kubrick underscores the Frankenstein connection with a scene that virtually reproduces the style and content of a scene from James Whale’s 1931 Frankenstein.
+Kubrick underscores the Frankenstein connection with a scene that virtually reproduces the style and content of a scene from James Whale's 1931 Frankenstein.
 The scene in which Frankenstein's monster is first shown on the loose is borrowed to depict the first murder by HAL of a member of Discovery One's crew—the empty pod, under HAL's control, extends its arms and "hands", and goes on a "rampage" directed towards astronaut Poole.
 In each case, it is the first time the truly odious nature of the "monster" can be recognised as such, and only appears about halfway through the film.

 Clarke has suggested in interviews, his original novel, and in a rough draft of the shooting script that HAL's orders to lie to the astronauts (more specifically, concealing the true nature of the mission) drove him "insane".
 The novel does include the phrase "He [HAL] had been living a lie"—a difficult situation for an entity programmed to be as reliable as possible.
 Or as desirable, given his programming to "only win 50% of the time" at chess, in order for the human astronauts to feel competitive.
 Clarke also gives an explanation of the ill-effects of HAL being ordered to lie in computer terms as well as psychological terms, stating HAL is caught in a "Möbius feedback loop."